jg-rp/liquid/docs/guides/undefined-variables.md

 ## Falsy StrictUndefined

-It's usually [not possible](https://github.com/Shopify/liquid/issues/1034) to detect undefined variables in a template using an [if tag](../language/tags#if), for example.
+It's usually [not possible](https://github.com/Shopify/liquid/issues/1034) to detect undefined variables in a template using an [`if`](../language/tags#if) tag.
 In Python Liquid we can implement an `Undefined` type that allows us to write `{% if nosuchthing %}`, but still get some strictness when undefined variables are used elsewhere.

 ```python
 from liquid import Environment